JannikIrmai/multi-separator/readme.md

 If you use any of this data in your work, please cite [Kasthure et al. (2015)](https://www.sciencedirect.com/science/article/pii/S0092867415008247) and [Lee et al. (2021)](https://ieeexplore.ieee.org/document/9489304).

-To run the experiments execute `python connectomics_experiments.py`
+To run the experiments, create a directeory `results/connectomics` for storing the results and then execute `python connectomics_experiments.py`.